 Initially, your vet will want to start your dog on the lowest possible dosage to minimize their risk of experiencing any negative side effects.

-During this period, your dog will likely be prescribed one or more other drugs in conjunction with Trazodone to achieve the calming effects.
+During this period, your dog will likely be prescribed one or more other drugs with Trazodone to achieve the calming effects.

-As your dog becomes acclimated to Trazodone, their dosage will be increased until Trazodone alone can solve your dog’s behavioral issues.
+As your dog becomes acclimated to Trazodone, their dosage will increase until it can solve your dog’s behavioral issues.

-However, the proper dosages for medication can range anywhere from 2.5 milligrams per pound each day to 15 milligrams per pound each day.
+However, the proper dosages for medication can range from 2.5 milligrams per pound to 15 milligrams per pound each day.

-Bigger dogs will obviously require bigger dosages to achieve the desired effects.
+Bigger dogs will require more significant dosages to achieve the desired effects.
 Your vet will also examine how stressed your dog is to distinguish the healthiest dose.

-The more severe the anxiety, the higher the dose will be to rebalance the chemicals in your dog’s brain.
+The more severe the anxiety, the higher the dose to rebalance the chemicals in your dog’s brain.

-Dogs who have constant or frequent mood disorders can be given Trazodone every 24 hours, and vets can also prescribe Trazodone to keep on hand when an owner is anticipating a stressful event.
+Dogs with constant or frequent mood disorders can be given Trazodone every 24 hours, and vets can also prescribe Trazodone to keep on hand when an owner is anticipating a stressful event.

 Will Trazodone Put My Dog To Sleep?